macrotex/debian-package-docker/README.md

-# Build a Debian package using a container
+# Build a Debian package using a container (`debian-package`)

 ## Overview

-This image does a Debian package build.
+The `debian-package` image does a Debian package build.
 You mount the directory where the debian repository lives and the image will run `dpkg-buildpackage` on that directory.
 You can optionally run lintian on the resulting build.
 Finally, if the `DPUT_CF` environment is set and points to a `dput.cf` file the package will be uploaded using `dput`.
 The results are thrown away unless the `OUTPUT_DIRECTORY` directory is set.

 Here is a summary of what happens: